-Western luxury brands have been looking East rather relentlessly as a hotbed for growth.
+Western luxury brands have been looking to the Asian Pacific region rather relentlessly as a hotbed for growth.
 The Chinese consumer, in particular, has become wealthier and more accepting of Western retail formats since luxury brands began investing in the Chinese market, with Louis Vuitton, Bally, Gucci and Ferragamo among the first wave of retailers to open outlets in China more than 10 years ago.
 However, with the changing tides of consumption and luxury spending and the introduction of new – younger – spending groups, luxury brands have had to tailor their approach.

 Changes are coming in terms of the countries being targeted (think: less expansion in China and more of a focus on South Korea, for instance, as many Chinese are now buying their luxury products there and by 2020, Chinese luxury consumers will spend $29 billion at South Korea luxury retailers).
 They are also altering the actual marketing practices being utilized.
 The latter appears to be taking the form of enlisting Asian ambassadors for an extra push in the modern and changing landscape.
 These ambassadors range from K-pop stars like G-Dragon and CL to YouTube mega-stars like Irene Kim.